frank038/Qt5DeviceConfigurator/README.md

 - setxkbmap
 - optional: arandr

-This program let user to settings mice, keyboard and monitor overriding default settings.
+This program let user set mice, keyboard and monitor overriding default settings.
 All settings can be applied only, or a bash script and a desktop file can be created (in the HOME folder) to be used to use custom options as desired.
 The desktop file can be placed in the autostart folder.

 Mouse: configuration is per mouse, so different configurations can be used for different mice.